-As we move through first-quarter 2019, many smart organizations are taking a hard look at their enterprise resource planning (ERP) solution and contemplating the true value that it’s providing.
+As we move through 2019, many smart organizations are taking a hard look at their enterprise resource planning (ERP) solution and contemplating the true value that it’s providing.
 ERP systems that have been in place for five, 10 years or even longer should be evaluated with that question in mind.
 The answer may point to an upgrade, modifications or even outright replacement.

 So, how do you know if your business is getting full value from your ERP solution?
 Consider five key areas in which high-performing ERP solutions are measured: